Last updated on February 16th, 2020 at 05:47 pm

 Preset White Balance Settings VIDEO Camera Guide

 Ambient light is an existing natural or artificial light present in any environment.
 Ambient light can be subdivided into four major categories:

 Daylight DSLR Camera

 Is a mixture of sunlight and skylight.
 Sunlight is the dominant or main light.
 It is warm in colour and creates highlights and shadows.
 Skylight is the secondary light.
 It is cool in colour and fills the entire scene with soft diffused light.
-Without the action of skylight, shadows would be black and detail would not be visible.
+Without the action of the skylight, shadows would be black and detail would not be visible.

 Preset White Balance Settings VIDEO Camera Tips